ericvpineda/rke-construction/notes.md

 - navbar shutters on link press
 - some images resize to different sizes
 - fetch route to login shows username and password in navigation url
+- get all images route asc/desc does not work

 Completed